xzzhang2016/Final-Project/README.md

 Final project of Xinzhu Zhang, Xiaoyu Gao and Tao Chen

-Our project studies which possible factors affecting country's life expectancy are.
+Our project studies which possible factors are affecting country's life expectancy.

 Data source(links included in the page):
 1:WHO: 2013 Global Health Observatory (GHO) Data